-We are offering shares of our common stock at the assumed public offering price of \$ per share (based on our last reported sales price on will be approximately \$ million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$ million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$ million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$ million).
+We are offering 14,000,000 shares of our common stock at the assumed public offering price of \$9.09 per share (based on our last reported sales price on April 5, 2010).
+We estimate that the net proceeds we will receive from selling common stock in this offering will be approximately \$120.4 million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$6.8 million (or, if the underwriters exercise their over-allotment option in full, approximately \$138.6 million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$7.8 million).